Last Updated on March 28, 2023 by Jada Glover

 If you are planning to introduce a bottle, wait until breastfeeding is well-established, at the very least three-four weeks.
 The longer you can breastfeed at the breast exclusively, the better.
 You’ll be able to build up your milk supply easier and faster this way.

 If you’re returning to work, you can introduce a bottle 2-3 weeks before you have to return to work.
 Pump milk for your baby and do a practice run before you return to work.
 Leave the house for a few hours and allow your partner or family member to feed your baby while you’re gone.
 Practicing can ease the stress on you and your baby before your first day back to work after maternity leave.
-You can read more about pumping in my posts How to Build a Breast Milk Supply Stash and Best Tips for a Working Mom Breastfeeding Schedule.
+You can read more about pumping in my posts How to Build a Breast Milk Supply Stash and Exclusive Pumping Schedules To Increase Milk Supply.

 How Much Milk Does Your Baby Need?